-Grab a book, a garden chair and blanket (it still gets chilly before sunset!) and you have a recipe for a great afternoon.
+Grab a book, a garden chair and a blanket (it still gets chilly before sunset!) and you have a recipe for a great afternoon.

 Just six minutes of reading can reduce stress by up to 68 per cent, according to a study from the University of Sussex.
 Not bad for an hour relaxing in the garden with your latest favourite book!

 2. Catch forty winks

 Sounds like a strange way to use extra daylight, I know.
 But consider this: humans are in the minority among animals for sleeping once per day – known as being a monophasic sleeper.
 Most mammals are polyphasic sleepers, meaning they snooze for short periods throughout the day.

 There is even some debate as to whether it is natural or healthy for humans to sleep the way we do.

 Albert Einstein and Thomas Edison are all known to have sneaked a sly snooze in the afternoon, so make like the greats and get some shut-eye after work.

 With an extra hour of daylight in the evenings, you could enjoy a brisk three-mile walk every day, which adds up to almost 2,000 extra calories burned each week.